 The Razer Cynosa V2 has 'Game Mode' and 'Sleep Mode' buttons, as well as dedicated media keys.
 All keys are macro-programmable, including the media keys, either through the Razer Synapse 3 companion software or directly on the keyboard itself.

-The Razer Cynosa V2 uses rubber dome switches that feel tactile and heavy.
-Despite this, they don't require much force to actuate and feel mushy to press.
-Also, the high pre-travel distance can help reduce typos but also results in a less responsive gaming experience.
+The Razer Cynosa V2 uses rubber dome switches.
+They don't require much force to actuate and feel mushy to press.
+The long pre-travel distance can help reduce typos but also results in a less responsive gaming experience.
+If you're looking for a similar keyboard that has mechanical switches, check out the Keychron C2.

 It doesn't do much to differentiate itself from generic keyboards that come standard with the purchase of a PC.
 The keycaps are cheap, slippery ABS plastic that attracts the oil from your fingertips.
 The tactile switches also feel mushy, which may be disappointing for gamers, but shouldn't cause any noticeable fatigue over long periods of use.

-Typing on this keyboard is quiet enough that it shouldn't disturb anyone around you.
+Typing on this keyboard is quiet and shouldn't disturb anyone around you.